jamielsharief/blockchain/README.md

 - Database has been designed to handle large amounts of Blocks and can be quickly synced across multiple servers
 - Transactions are encoded in a Merkle Tree, and can detect duplicate transactions being submitted in different blocks.
 - Proof of work can be disabled for private blockchains to remove unnecessary and cumbersome calculations
-- It is very fast, you can search for the furthest away hash in the index of 1.2 million blocks in 0.37 seconds (2012 laptop)
+- It is very fast, you can search for the furthest away hash in the index of 2 million blocks in 0.44 seconds (2012 laptop)

-## Getting started
+## Trying it out

-I will be creating a package soon and have included `demo.php` which will create a `Blockchain` with `Blocks` and `Transactions`
+I have included `demo.php` which will create a `Blockchain` with `Blocks` and `Transactions`

 Clone the source code to a directory